-As a general rule, the law refers to the main actor in a crime as the principal and to assisting persons as accomplices.
-Technically, an accomplice is one who intentionally helps another to commit a crime.
+As a general rule, state laws refer to the main actor in a crime as the “principal” and to assisting persons as “accomplices” or “aiders and abettors.”
+While definitions tend to vary by state, an accomplice is generally someone who intentionally does something to encourage or help another person to commit a crime.

 In most cases, the accomplice doesn’t have to participate in the crime to be guilty of aiding and abetting.
 Suppose, for example, that Lars is planning to break into a warehouse and steal property belonging to the warehouse owner.
 Hal would be Lars's accomplice if he takes any of the following steps to assist Lars in the commission of the crime:

 Laws typically make no distinction between an accomplice and a principal, which means that an accomplice can be prosecuted and punished in the same manner as the person who actually commits the crime.

 THE COMMON LAW: PRINCIPALS AND AIDERS AND ABETTORS